-- Don’t take it personally if they don’t respond well.
-It’s hard to know what someone else might be going through that can make it hard for them to talk or listen.
+- Don’t take it personally, though, if the person you approach doesn't respond well.
+It’s hard to know what someone else might be going through that can make it tough for them to talk or listen in that moment.
 Respect their boundaries and learn how to set healthy ones in your relationships, too.

 Ask for what you need

 “I’m feeling (overwhelmed/anxious/useless).
 I don’t really know what I want, but I would like some company right now.”

 “I’m not having a great day, and could really use a break.
-Can we grab dessert together?”
+Can we grab a (virtual) coffee together?”

 “Things haven’t been going great lately, I’m going through a lot.
 Can you check in with me once a day to make sure I’m taking care of myself?
 If you want, I can check in with you, too.”

 Even if you don’t know what you need, being direct is helpful for you and the other person.
 The people who care about you probably want to know how to help you.

 Reach out to a professional

-If you’re having trouble talking with a friend, or you feel like your challenge isn’t getting easier, professionals are there to listen and help you.
+If you’re having trouble opening up with the people in your life, or you feel like your challenge isn’t getting easier, professionals are there to listen and help you.

-There is a wide range of professional staff at UBC who can help you, whether you're struggling with mental health, physical health, financial issues, or your academics.
+There is a wide range of professional staff at UBC who can provide support, whether you're struggling with mental health, physical health, financial issues, or your academics.

 If you’re unsure about what kind of help you need, try the Finding health support tool on the Student Services website.
 By answering a few simple questions, you’ll be able to see what support options are available to you, whether you’re studying in BC, in another Canadian province, or abroad.